 - Genetic influence.
 Some types of epilepsy, categorized by the type of seizure you experience or the part of the brain affected, run in families.
 In these cases, it’s likely that there’s a genetic influence.

 - Researchers have linked some types of epilepsy to specific genes.
 But for most people, genes are only part of the cause of epilepsy.
-Certain genes may make a person more sensitive to environmental conditions that trigger seizures.

 - Head trauma.
 Head trauma as a result of a car accident or other traumatic injury can cause epilepsy.

 - Brain conditions.
 Brain conditions causing injury, such as brain tumors or strokes, can cause epilepsy.
-Stroke is a leading cause of epilepsy in adults older than age 35.

 - Infectious diseases.
 Infectious diseases, such as meningitis, AIDS and viral encephalitis, can cause epilepsy.